 Results: a .csv containing the density at the distance you specified from the PCD

-Density Matrix Subtraction (Density_Matrix_Subraction.m) (MAP Analysis > Matrix Operations)
+Density Matrix Subtraction (Density_Matrix_Subraction.m) (MAP Analysis folder)

-Before running this script, you need to scale all of the ROIs and their coords to the same scale
+Before running this script, you need to scale all the ROIs and their coordinates to the same scale (see scaling ROIs word doc).

-Input: two density matrix .csv, analysis summary output from PCD & CDC analysis script
+Input: two density matrices.csv, analysis summary output from PCD & CDC analysis script as the LUT (with ONLY the information from the two matrices you are using in order of smaller then larger)

-You need to run the PCD & CDC analysis script once with ONLY the two subjects you want to use the density matrix subtraction, so only two subject output on the analysis summary
+You can either run the PCD CDC analysis script with just the two subjects you want to use individually, or you can run all the subjects through it at once and then make copies of the resulting analysis summary and remove the subjects you don’t need for each subtraction.

 When you run the script, the first matrix you select needs to be the first one listed in the analysis summary

-If you have different sized ROIs, ideally the first matrix you select is the smaller of the two ROIs
+If you have different sized ROIs, select the smaller of the two ROIs as the first matrix.

+It is critical that the ROIs in the LUT file are in the same order as how they are selected (i.e., smaller one listed first).

 The purpose of this script is to compare density maps from different time points